-- 7.2 The pro-forma RA must be completed by the leader of any activity that does not take place on a regular basis, e.g. an outing, a concert off site, a new sports activity. - 7.3 An example of each school's RA for an educational visit is shown in the appendices to this policy. - 7.4 Each draft RA completed as far as the trip leader is capable must be submitted to the educational visits coordinator (see appendix for each school's coordinator) at least a week in advance and, only when acceptable, will be approved and signed by the Head To the school's RA may be attached a risk assessment from the venue itself and this forms part of the RA. - 7.5 The leader is responsible for making a copy for each adult involved with the activity; the original will be retained in the office.
-There will be a very short briefing amongst staff (and with parents if any should be accompanying the excursion) before each trip sets off.
+- 7.1 The school takes risk assessment for any educational visit extremely seriously and all staff should ask the Educational Visits coordinator for help if they are not clear why such details are important, or require assistance to complete the forms.
+Children will always be supervised by the school staff and not left alone with a external speaker, guide etc - 7.2 The pro-forma RA must be completed by the leader of any activity that does not take place on a regular basis, e.g. an outing, a concert off site, a new sports activity. - 7.3 An example of the RA for an educational visit is shown in the appendices to this policy. - 7.4 Each draft RA completed as far as the trip leader is capable must be submitted to the educational visits coordinator (see appendix for the school's coordinator) at least a week in advance and, only when acceptable, will be approved and signed by the Head To the school's RA may be attached a risk assessment from the venue itself and this forms part of the RA. - 7.5 The leader is responsible for making a copy for each adult involved with the activity; the original will be stored in a folder in the Faculty Drive.
+There will be a very short briefing amongst staff (and

+Prospect House School No reproduction permitted without written consent with parents if any should be accompanying the excursion) before each trip sets off.
 Staff or adults accompanying a trip must read the RA with great care and should invariably, and before the trip begins, check that the details of their mobile phones as shown in the RA are correct.
-Should any part of the documentation be unclear, the issue should be raised during the briefing and clarification obtained. - 7.6 After the activity or visit has been successfully carried out, a short evaluation of the activity should be filed in the school office together with the original risk assessment.
+Should any part of the documentation be unclear, the issue should be raised during the briefing and clarification obtained.

+7.6 After the activity or visit has been successfully carried out, a short evaluation of the activity should be filed in the school office together with the original risk assessment.
 The evaluation must comment on whether staffing levels, timings, etc were adequate to the management of the risks of the hazards encountered, so that should the activity be repeated these observations can inform the preparation of the next risk assessment.